rotty/lexpr-rs/lexpr/README.md

 - Integer literals with an arbitrary base (radix), are not yet supported.

+### KiCad

+- Since version 0.3.0, reading and writing S-expression files produced by recent versions of KiCad should be supported given the new `with_leading_digit_symbols` parser option.

 ## Licensing

 The code and documentation in the `lexpr` crate is [free